Refurbishing old content – 5 keys to refreshing your blogs and giving them a new lease of life

 Sometimes cost can be a factor when it comes to images but there are now plenty of free online sources like Unsplash and Pixabay where you can find high-quality options.
 If appropriate for the brand you may also consider embedding images from Instagram where some outstanding photography is also shared.

 Another type of media to consider are infographics which are particularly useful at conveying complex ideas that are challenging to explain in text.
 You no longer need to be a qualified graphic designer to do this as there are a number of online platforms like Canva and Venngage that have plenty of templates to choose from and are extremely user-friendly.
+Milanote is a great platform for organising all your ideas and projects into different boards and allows you to share that with designers, developers, strategists, and in our case, clients.

 The good thing about including these types of media is that it gives you a further opportunity for optimisation through filenames and alt tags.
 If you skipped this step the first time around, make sure you don’t skip it again.